Moddable-OpenSource/moddable/documentation/tools/tools.md

 - `-f format`: to select the screen pixel format: `gray16`, `gray256`, `rgb332`, `rgb565be` or `rgb565le`.
 Defaults to `rgb565le`.
 See [png2bmp](#png2bmp) for more detail.
 - `-i`: to build a release instrumented version.
 - `-l`: to log xsbug console output to the terminal rather than to xsbug (see note below).
+- `-x`: overrides the default host and port (localhost:5002) debug builds use to connect to xsbug.
 - `-m`: to run `make` automatically, otherwise **mcconfig** just generates the make file.
 - `-o directory`: the output directory.
 Defaults to the `$MODDABLE/build` directory.
 - `-p platform`: to select the platform.
 Consult the documentation for your device target for its platform identifier.
 The supported values include: `esp`, `esp/moddable_one`, `esp/moddable_three`, `esp32`, `esp32/moddable_two`, `win`, `lin`, `mac`, `sim/moddable_one`, `sim/moddable_two`, `sim/moddable_three`, and `wasm`.
 Defaults to the host build platform:`mac`, `win` or `lin`.